Reversals and Enforcement

-This Rule will explicitly address improper uses of reversals.
-It will expand the permissible reasons for a reversal to include a “wrong date” error – 1) the reversal of a debit Entry that was for a date earlier than intended by the Originator, or 2) a credit Entry that was for a date later than intended by the Originator
+This Rule explicitly address improper uses of reversals.
+It expands the permissible reasons for a reversal to include a “wrong date” error – 1) the reversal of a debit Entry that was for a date earlier than intended by the Originator, or 2) a credit Entry that was for a date later than intended by the Originator.

-The Rule will establish formatting requirements for reversals, beyond the current standardized use of the Company Entry Description field (“REVERSAL”)
+The Rule establishes formatting requirements for reversals, beyond the current standardized use of the Company Entry Description field (“REVERSAL”):

 The Company ID, SEC Code, and Amount fields of the reversal must be identical to the original entry

 The contents of other fields may be modified only to the extent necessary to facilitate proper processing of the reversal

 This is the same approach as the formatting requirements for Reinitiated Entries